 You must apply for a tax deferral with the assessors or Selectmen by March 1 following the final tax bill for the year.
+Use form PA-30 "Elderly and Disabled Tax Deferral Application."
 The town/city will have until July 1 following the tax bill to decide on your tax deferral.
-If your are unhappy with your town's decision on your request for tax deferral, you must file an appeal with either the Superior Court or the Board of Land and Tax Appeals by September 1 of the year following the tax bill.
+If you are unhappy with your town's decision on your request for tax deferral, you must file an appeal with either the Superior Court or the Board of Land and Tax Appeals by September 1 of the year following the tax bill.
 If you believe you are eligible for this program, you should also apply for a tax abatement based on financial hardship, explained in Section I, A above.